Table of Contents

 NxCore sample code updates can and will overwrite or even delete files in directories beneath the Nanex root: C:\Program Files\Nanex.
 Therefore, it is strongly recommended that you always make a copy of whatever files you are working with into a seperate directory.
 You can always install older versions, but that won't restore any files or changes you may have added to C:\Program Files\Nanex and below.

-NxCoreAccess, for example, copies NxCoreAPIViewer.exe and NxCoreAPI.dll to it's working directory when you select "Open NxCoreAPI Viewer" from the system menu (you can see the working directory path in the LogView window of NxCoreAccess).
+NxCoreAccess, for example, copies NxCoreAPIViewer.exe and NxCoreAPI.dll to its working directory when you select "Open NxCoreAPI Viewer" from the system menu (you can see the working directory path in the LogView window of NxCoreAccess).
 This way, there are no collisions when new versions of NxCoreAPI components are available.

 NxCore Versioning